gleam-lang/website/book-src/tour/pipe-and-capture.md

 ## Summary

-In Gleam function capturing allows build more specific functions out of more general functions.
-The same function capturing syntax can be used within pipes to specify into which argument values are piped to.
+1. In Gleam function capturing allows build more specific functions out of more general functions.
+2. The same function capturing syntax can be used within pipes to specify into which argument values are piped to.
+3. As a special case, if the expression given during a pipe is a complete function, that function is expected to return a function with one argument, which then is executed by passing the value of the pipe into that function.